 The Bank of Canada announced Wednesday it is maintaining the target for the overnight rate at 1.75%.

-The Bank noted trade conflicts and concerns around the energy sector as reasons for maintaining its policy.
+The central bank noted trade conflicts and concerns around the energy sector as reasons for maintaining the Bank of Canada interest rate.

 “As expected, the Bank of Canada maintained its overnight rate at 1.75 per cent.
 The Bank continues to monitor the Canadian energy sector, as well as the impact of international trade conflicts on the global economic outlook,” James Laird, president of CanWise Financial, said.
 “On a positive note, the Bank is pleased by indications of strong economic growth, including a healthy labour market and stabilizing housing market.”